dredizzle/project-3/README.md

 ---
 ### Overview
 ##### For Readers Writesr BookLovers
-BamBook not only allows users to discuss books, to post their own stories, and browse those of others but also communicate with each-other.
+    BamBook is a society for authors and booklovers that allows users to discuss books, post their own stories, browse those of others and
+          communicate with each-other.
 ---
 ### Technologies used
 #### Front end: